skyfielders/python-skyfield/skyfield/documentation/kepler-orbits.rst

 To generate a comet’s position, first select its row from dataframe.
-There are several Pandas techniques for selecting rows, but most Skyfield users will simply index their dataframe by comet name.
+There are several Pandas techniques for selecting rows, but most Skyfield users will simply index their dataframe by comet designation.

 .. testcode::

-    # Index by name for fast lookup.
+    # Index by designation for fast lookup.
-    comets = comets.set_index('name', drop=False)
+    comets = comets.set_index('designation', drop=False)

     # Sample lookups.
     row = comets.loc['1P/Halley']